Why We Named our Baby Hazel | The Biblical Meaning

 She declares “this place” sacred and names the nearby well Beer-lahai-roi, which means “the well of Him who liveth and seeth me“.
 A God who lives and sees me.
 So powerful.
 But it doesn’t end there.

-Then God shows her a well of water to save her son and strengthen her for their journey back to Ishamel’s father Abraham.
+Then God shows her a well of water to save her son and strengthen them for their journey back to Ishamel’s father Abraham.
 Again, the Lord reminds Hagar the amazing promises he will give to her son and her posterity.

 The God who hears me.